-- At first, execute run using Windows key + R and type firewall.cpl and then press OK.
+- At first, execute run using Windows key + R keys and type firewall.cpl and then press OK.

-- Write the port number that you want to be opened and click next.
+- Write the port number that you want to be opened and click Next.

-Note: You should write the number that you want to open, in this topic we have used 20875 for instance.
+Note: You should write the number that you want to open.
+In this topic, we have used 20875, for instance.

-- You’re already done, you have successfully opened your desired number.
+- You’re already done.
+You have successfully opened your desired number.

-In order to see the result, you can check it on inbound rules.
+To see the result, you can check it on inbound rules.

 - Finally, reboot the server for the setting to be applied.

-- Open run using Windows key + R and type cmd and then press OK.
+- Open run using Windows key + R and type CMD and then press OK.

-- Now, try the below code:
+- Now, try this code.

 netsh advfirewall firewall add rule name="Port 20875" dir=in action=allow protocol=TCP localport=20875